 Exito frequently has sales on appliances, TVs and other electronics.
 Jumbo is another chain of big box stores like Exito that also frequently has sales.
 If you are furnishing a place, make sure to check out the sales at both Exito and Jumbo.

-Falabella Department Store in San Diego Mall
+Falabella Department Store

 Falabella is a large U.S.-style department store that sells a wide range of items including appliances, clothing, computers and electronics, furnishings, furniture, sports equipment and many other things.
 In addition, you can find many imported brands at Falabella.